The Crazy Ones

 The Crazy Ones is an American television sitcom created by David E. Kelley, and starring Robin Williams and Sarah Michelle Gellar.
 The single-camera series aired for one season on CBS, from September 26, 2013, to April 17, 2014.
 It was part of the 2013–14 American television season as a Thursday night 9:00 pm Eastern / 8:00 pm Central entry.
-Bill D'Elia, Dean Lorey, and Jason Winer served as executive producers for 20th Century Fox Television.
-The episodes are loosely based on the life experiences of John R. Montgomery while he worked at Leo Burnett advertising in Chicago.
+Bill D'Elia, Dean Lorey and Jason Winer served as executive producers for 20th Century Fox Television.
+The episodes are loosely based on the life experiences of John R. Montgomery while he worked at Leo Burnett Advertising in Chicago.

 On October 18, 2013, CBS gave the show a full-season order.
-On February 27, 2014, the series switched timeslots with Two and a Half Men and started airing at 9:30 pm Eastern / 8:30 pm Central.
-CBS canceled the series on May 10, 2014, marking Williams' final television role nearly three months before his death on August 11, 2014.
+On February 27, 2014, the series switched timeslots with Two and a Half Men, and started airing at 9:30 pm Eastern / 8:30 pm Central.
+CBS canceled the series on May 10, 2014, marking Williams's final television role, nearly three months before his death in 2014.